rolazar/level-1-course-content/week-2/day-4/day-4-assignment.md

 - In the card with the label "Your work" click on the "+ Add or create."
 - Within that dropdown click file, and attach your zipped folder.
 - Click the submit button.
+  **or**
+- If you are using Replit for your assignments, submit the link to your Replit assignment in the card with the label "CSS_Day4_Assignment".

 ## Rubric